UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 > ~~~
 > {: .r}
 >
 > * Alternatively, you can also read in files directly into R from the Internet by replacing the file paths with a web address in `read_csv`.
-One should note that in doing this no local copy of the csv file is first saved onto your computer.
+No local copy of the csv file is first saved onto your computer, if you do this.
 For example,
 >
 > ~~~
 > gapminder <- read_csv("https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder-FiveYearData.csv")
 > ~~~
 > {: .r}
+>
+> Unless you *know* the data you download are not going to change, or disappear, it is better to save a local copy of the data to your `data/` directory, so that you can reproduce your analysis.
 >
 > * You can read directly from excel spreadsheets without
 > converting them to plain text first by using the [readxl](http://readxl.tidyverse.org) package, which is part of the tidyverse (although not loaded by default).